Cardamom and Golden Sultana Hot Cross Buns

 Put both flours, the sugar, salt, mixed spice and cinnamon into the bowl of an electric stand mixer with the dough hook attached.
 Turn the mixer on to run at a slow speed and add the melted butter and egg, then slowly add the infused milk mixture and mix to form a dough.
 Knead the dough on a low speed for 8 minutes.

 Turn the dough onto a lightly floured work surface and shape it into a ball.
 Place the dough ball in a lightly oiled bowl, cover with a clean dry tea towel or cling film and leave the dough to prove (rise) in a warm place for about 1 hour or until it is doubled in size.

 For the cross paste, mix the flour and water together in a bowl until smooth, then transfer the mixture to a piping bag fitted with a small plain nozzle (2–3mm diameter).
 Pipe thin lines to represent crosses on top of each bun.

 Bake the buns in the oven for 18–22 minutes or until well risen and golden brown.
-Remove from the oven and let the buns cool on the trays for a few minutes, then transfer them to a wire rack and leave to cool completely.
-Once cool, return the buns to the baking trays to apply the glaze.
+Once baked, remove from the oven and leave the buns to cool completely in the tins (or on the baking trays).

 While the buns are baking, make the glaze.
 Put the honey, water, crushed cardamom pods and lemon juice into a small saucepan, bring to the boil over a medium heat, then simmer for 1 minute.
 Pass the glaze through a fine sieve into a bowl and let the mixture cool.